 The permit process typically involves two inspections: one for the electrical work (transfer switch, panel connections) and one for the gas line extension.
 In most San Diego County jurisdictions, the electrical permit is pulled by the licensed electrician and the gas work is handled by a licensed plumber or the electrician if they hold both licenses.
 We coordinate both.

 Setback requirements vary by city and by fuel type.
 Most jurisdictions follow a rule of at least 5 feet from windows and doors, 18 inches from the structure wall, and compliance with NFPA 70 (National Electrical Code) for the electrical connections.
-Carlsbad and Poway both follow California Building Code amendments that may add local requirements — the permit office in each city has the current standards.
+Carlsbad and Poway both follow California Building Code amendments that may add local requirements.
+The permit office in each city has the current standards.

 HOA rules are a separate layer and often more restrictive than city code.
 Some HOAs in communities like 4S Ranch or Rancho Bernardo require architectural review before installation and may dictate where on the lot the generator can sit, what enclosures are required, and whether screening vegetation is mandatory.
-Check with your HOA board before finalizing pad placement — moving a poured concrete pad after the fact is expensive.
+Check with your HOA board before finalizing pad placement.
+Moving a poured concrete pad after the fact is expensive.

 When you’re verifying any contractor you hire for this work, confirm their CSLB license is current and covers the scope.
 You can verify a California contractor license directly through the CSLB.